Feyerabend/obsolete/STEPS.md

 - 1. Create a directory, for example jdk-1.0.2 or jdk-1.1.
 (If you have multiple versions of the JDK, it's a good idea to create different directories for them, and**not** put them in the same.)

+- 2
-- 2a.
+	- a.
 Download JDK 1.0.2 and documentation:http://java.sun.com/products/JDK/1.0.2/

-- 2b.
+	- b.
 Download JDK 1.1 and documentation:http://java.sun.com/products/JDK/1.1/

 - 4. Place the files in your newly created directory.